PolyU-TASLAB/polyu-taslab.github.io/_posts/2025-01-01-Our_Autonomous_Platforms.md

 tags: Autonomous-Driving
 order:
 ---
-Demonstration of our Autonomous Driving Vehicle and sensor platform.
+Demonstration of our Autonomous Driving Vehicles and their onboard sensor platforms.

 ## Introduction